 My formal art education outside of high school is a smattering of drawing, watercolor and graphics classes at the College for Creative Studies, Oakland Community College and the Birmingham Bloomfield Arts Center.
-Informally my education in art has been and continues to be a lifetime of practice, reading, studying and experimenting.
+Informally my art education was and continues to be a lifetime of practice, reading, studying and experimenting.